 Brown bears have a varied diet that includes many types of food.
-In this article, we look at what makes up the diet of a brown bear.
+In this article, I look at what makes up the diet of a brown bear.

-In this article, we break down what types of food these enormous bears need to fuel their large bodies.
+This article examines what food brown bears need to fuel their large bodies.

 What Do Brown Bears Eat?